lewagon/data-engineering-setup/_partials/repo_overview.md

 - `make allow-envrc`: allow direnv to execute inside each folder (otherwise you have to manually "allow" it)
 - `make own-repo`: allows your user to be the linux "owner" of all files in this challenge folder

 Let's make!
-(You've got time for a coffee ☕️, or to move to next step)
+(You've got time for a coffee ☕️, or start next step during the install)

 ```bash
 make install